VPC Security and Control

 Feedback on our courses here at Cloud Academy are valuable to both us as trainers and also to students looking to take the same course in the future.
 If you have any feedback, positive or negative, I would really appreciate it if you could contact email@example.com.

 That brings me to the end of this lecture.
-Coming up next, I shall be providing an overview of the AWS virtual product cloud, the VPC.
+Coming up next, I shall be providing an overview of the AWS virtual private cloud, the VPC.